 By the way, on one blog devoted to vocations, "Do I Have a vocation?" the author, Therese Ivers, JCL, writes that it is therefore wrong for the person making private vows to call themselves consecrated.
 I would tend to agree that we should reserve the term consecrated to those entering the consecrated state.
 Baptism involves the consecration of the person, however, we would not ordinarily call a baptized Christian, a consecrated person in the church because they have not entered the consecrated state.
 If she lived as a hermit, we would not call her a consecrated hermit even though she has private vows.
 Normal ecclesial usage reserves the term consecrated for those who have entered the consecrated state.
 Ivers makes a similar point regarding those calling themselves Catholic hermits: [[ Since (s)he is not a member of the consecrated state, (S)he should refrain from speaking of (her)self as a Catholic hermit as that implies canonical status as such.
 Rather, (S)he should explain to those (s)he may encounter that (s)he is a lay person drawn to solitude with its implication of prayer and penance.]]
 Now these are not my opinions only, but the observations of a canonist.

 The second comment was also problematic: [[The Bishop really is the determining voice as to private or public profession in the consecrated life of any eremitic.
 There is no point in trying to do this or that or that to change the profession status, as the Lord sees through the eyes of His Bishop, and speaks through his voice. ]] It raises the following questions: 1) do private vows need to be accepted by one's Bishop?
 2) if the Bishop accepts them, do they have the same weight or character as public vows made in his hands?
-3) Can the Bishop specify that a person makes private rather than public profession? and 4) Should a person seek to move from private to public profession and consecration if that is what they determine the Lord is calling them to or should they give up on such an idea because one Bishop refuses to admit to profession?
+3) Can the Bishop specify that a person makes private vows rather than public profession? and 4) Should a person seek to move from private vows to public profession and consecration if that is what they determine the Lord is calling them to or should they give up on such an idea because one Bishop refuses to admit to profession?

 First let me say that when one approaches a diocese requesting to be admitted to public profession under canon 603, it is the case that the diocese is the determining voice as to whether this will occur or not.
 If a Bishop REFUSES to admit one to public profession one can, even then, ALWAYS make private vows in the presence of one's director, pastor, or even the Bishop himself (though I have not heard of this happening).
-Of course, a Bishop may also suggest that private profession might seem the way to go when he is unwilling to admit one to profession under Canon 603.
-But again (per question #3), he cannot say, "I have determined God is calling you to private profession."
+Of course, a Bishop may also suggest that private vows might seem the way to go when he is unwilling to admit one to profession under Canon 603.
+But again (per question #3), he cannot say, "I have determined God is calling you to private vows/dedication."
 No one can really do this, not confessor, spiritual director, or Bishop.
 They may suggest one consider it, but nothing more.
-(We are not speaking of calling a St Ambrose to the episcopacy afterall!)
+(We are not speaking of calling a St Ambrose to the episcopacy after all!)
 Further, private vows need not be accepted (and in fact they are not truly or formally "accepted" or received by anyone in the church).
 They are made in the presence of, that is they are witnessed by, someone significant, but that person does NOT receive the vows nor, more particularly, are they made in that person's hands.
 (The phrase "in one's hands" recalls the old feudal practice of the serf (or knight) putting his hands in those of the noble and entering into an act of fealty and a relationship of service; the Church adopted this symbol/form of public profession to signal the new relationship that comes to exist in the act of profession between the newly professed and their legitimate superior (or community/Order, etc)).

 Thus, the second question does not make sense; it is an overstatement and misleading to say the Bishop "accepts" or even "receives" private vows.
 Even if we allowed a common usage of the term "accepts" (and I argue we should not), one has to then clarify that he especially does not do so in the name of the Church which again, sets up legitimate relationships, consequences, rights and obligations for all involved.
 In the case of private vows there is no difference between a Bishop, a parish priest, or a lay spiritual director witnessing such vows.
 One cannot inflate what has happened by referring to the Bishop in this case.
 Further, his merely being apprised that they have happened in his diocese or parish does not constitute acceptance or approval, much less reception.
 As for the next part of the question, No, when private dedication via vows is made the dedication, despite similar content, does not have the character of public vows.
 Again, public profession and consecration is a qualitatively different reality than private vows/dedication.